MicrosoftDocs/azure-docs/articles/backup/backup-upgrade-to-vm-backup-stack-v2.md

 # Upgrade to VM backup stack V2
 VM backup stack V2 provides following feature enhancements
 * Ability to see snapshot taken as part of backup job to be available for recovery without waiting for data transfer to complete.
-Note that this will reduce the wait on snapshot to be copied to vault before triggering restore.
+It will reduce the wait on snapshot to be copied to vault before triggering restore.
 Also, this will eliminate the additional storage requirement for backing up premium VMs except for first backup.

 * Reduction in backup and restore times by retaining snapshots locally for 7 days.